Swetko/cse573/INSTALL.md

 #### Viewing the output ####
 The code logs relevant information, including success rates and runtime, while it's running using [TensorBoard](https://www.tensorflow.org/guide/summaries_and_tensorboard).
 You can view these logs by running the following code on the server:
 ```
-tensorboard --logdir ./runs
+./run_tensorboard.sh --logdir ./runs
 ```
 Then in a local browser, go to {external ip}:6006 to see the logs.
+Due to the issue with torch being removed when the server is restarted after installing tensorflow, this script creates a virtualenv, then installs and runs tensorboard from there.